rafaelcapucho/scrapy-eagle/README.rst

 Installation
 ------------

-It could be easy made by running the code bellow,
+It could be easily made by running the code bellow,

 .. code-block:: console